 - 3 tbsp. light corn syrup

-1 tbsp. kirsch or brandy
+- 1 tbsp. kirsch or brandy

 - 1⁄4 tsp. invertase

 - 30 maraschino cherries with stems attached, drained, rinsed, and patted dry with paper towels

 - 1 lb. dark chocolate

-2 tbsp. vegetable shortening
+- 2 tbsp. vegetable shortening

-1. Make the fondant: Whisk together sugar, corn syrup, and 1⁄4 cup water in a 2-qt. saucepan over medium-high heat.
+- Make the fondant: Whisk together sugar, corn syrup, and 1⁄4 cup water in a 2-qt. saucepan over medium-high heat.
 Attach a candy thermometer to the side of the pan and cook, without stirring, until mixture reaches 238°.
 Remove pan from heat and pour syrup into the bowl of a stand mixer fitted with a paddle; let sit, undisturbed, until mixture cools to 120°.
 Turn mixer on medium speed and mix until fondant is white and no longer glossy, at least 10–20 minutes.
 Scrape fondant into a medium heat-proof bowl; stir in brandy and microwave in 30-second increments on high heat, stirring in between each heating, until fondant is smooth and an instant-read thermometer reads 160°.
 Add invertase and stir until smooth.

-2. Working with one cherry at a time and holding it by the stem, submerge cherry in the fondant; shake off excess fondant and transfer cherry to a parchment paper–lined baking sheet; repeat.
+- Working with one cherry at a time and holding it by the stem, submerge cherry in the fondant; shake off excess fondant and transfer cherry to a parchment paper–lined baking sheet; repeat.
 If fondant becomes too stiff, return it to microwave for a few seconds but do not heat higher than 160°.
 Let fondant coating on cherries cool and set, about 20 minutes.

-3. Combine chocolate and shortening in a medium heat-proof bowl and set over a pot of simmering water.
+- Combine chocolate and shortening in a medium heat-proof bowl and set over a pot of simmering water.
 Heat, stirring often, until chocolate melts and mixture is smooth.
 Remove bowl from pot and let chocolate cool until an instant-read thermometer reads 89°.
 Working with one cherry at a time, dip cherry into the chocolate.
 Gently shake off excess chocolate and return cherry to baking sheet.
 If chocolate cools below 86°, set the bowl over the pot of simmering water and heat, stirring constantly, until it returns to 89°, then continue dipping cherries.
 Let chocolate coating cool to room temperature and set before serving.
 Serve immediately or, for better results, let candies sit at room temperature in a covered container for 10 days.